Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs The World-Famous Harrison Tulip Festival

 Harrison Tulip Festival

-Where & When is the Festival?
+Where and When is the Festival?

 The Harrison Tulip Festival’s new home is at 5039 Lougheed Highway in Agassiz.
-There is free parking at the site which is nice because driving is the only way to get to the festival (unless you live in the area or go for a long bike ride).
+There is free parking at the site which is nice because driving is the main way to get to the festival (unless you live in the area or go for a long bike ride).

 The fields are located just off the highway close to the turn-off for Harrison Hot Springs.
 It’s about a 30-minute drive from the old Chilliwack Tulip Festival location.